CARGLUMIC ACID tablet, for suspension

 Disease-associated maternal and/or embryo/fetal risk

-Pregnant women with urea cycle disorders may experience an increase in catabolic stress which can trigger a hyperammonemic crisis both in the intrapartum and in the post-partum (3 to 14 days post-partum) periods.
+Pregnant women with urea cycle disorders may experience an increase in catabolic stress which can trigger a hyperammonemic crisis both in the intrapartum and in the post-partum (3 - 14 days post-partum) periods.
 Maternal complications related to hyperammonemic crisis can include neurological impairment, coma and in some cases death.

 Data